matcher-io/clojure-client/README.md

 ### Matcher query language
 Currently matcher supports following comparision operators: <, >, <=, >=, !=, ==, and, or.
-Operator "and" has bigger priority than operator "or".
+Operator "and" has greater priority than operator "or".